-Each Independent Trustee and Mr. Zader receives a quarterly retainer of \$35,000, \$4,000 for each special in-person meeting attended, or any special meeting attended by videoconference or teleconference in lieu of in-person attendance in accordance with SEC exemptive relief, and \$1,500 for any special meeting attended by teleconference or videoconference at which action is taken and/or materials are prepared for review.
-In addition, Ms. Rabun receives an additional annual retainer of \$25,000 for serving as Chairperson of the Board; Mr. Young receives an additional annual retainer of \$10,000 for serving as Audit Committee Chair; and Mr. Miller receives additional annual retainers of \$10,000 for serving as Chair of the Nominating, Governance and Regulatory Review Committee.
+Effective January 1, 2023, each Independent Trustee receives a quarterly retainer of \$40,000; \$4,000 for each special inperson meeting attended, or any special meeting attended by videoconference or teleconference in lieu of in-person attendance in accordance with SEC exemptive relief, or to address particularly complex matters or matters requiring review of significant materials in advance of the meeting; and \$1,500 for any special meeting attended by teleconference or videoconference at which action is taken and/or materials are prepared for review.
+Each Independent Trustee also receives an additional annual retainer of \$5,000 for serving on any committee of the Board of Trustees.
+In addition, Ms. Rabun receives an additional annual retainer of \$35,000 for serving as Chairperson of the Board; Mr. Young receives an additional annual retainer of \$15,000 for serving as Chairperson of the Audit Committee Chair; and Mr. Miller receives additional annual retainers of \$15,000 for serving as Chairperson of the Nominating, Governance and Regulatory Review Committee.
 The Trust has no pension or retirement plan.